 Domestic Violence Firearm Laws | Des Moines Family Violence Attorney, IA

 The penalties for a misdemeanor or felony domestic violence crime are incredibly serious.
-A conviction could mean serious fines, incarceration, and even lose the right to a firearm.
+A conviction could mean serious fines, incarceration, and even lose of the right to a firearm.
 If you’re subject to a domestic violence order or are facing criminal charges, contact McCarthy & Hamrock, P.C..
 Our experienced West Des Moines family violence lawyers can examine all the facts and formulate a sturdy defense for your case.
 With decades of experience, resources, and knowledge on their side, the team at McCarthy & Hamrock, P.C. are thoroughly prepared to take on your case no matter how serious.

 To set up your first consultation call our office at (515) 279-9700 or simply submit an online contact form.
 McCarthy & Hamrock, P.C. is located in Des Moines, and we accept clients in every part of and the surrounding areas of Polk County and Dallas County, Iowa.

 - Can You Own a Gun If You Have a Domestic Violence Charge in Iowa?